Hovgaard Island (Antarctica)

-It was discovered and named "Krogmann-Insel" (Krogmann Island) by the German 1873–74 expedition under Eduard Dallmann, but the name Hovgaard, after Polar explorer and officer of the Danish Navy Andreas Hovgaard, applied by the Belgian Antarctic Expedition, 1897–99, under Gerlache, has overtaken the original name in usage.
-The name Krogmann Point has been given to the western extremity of Hovgaard Island.
+Location

+Hovgaard Island is off the Graham Coast of the northwest side of the Antarctic Peninsula.

+It is in the Wilhelm Archipelago.

+It is southwest of Booth Island, northwest of Mount Shackleton on the mainland, northeast of the French Passage and east of the Vedel Islands.

+It is off the northwest coast of the Kyiv Peninsula.

 Hovgaard Island is a popular location for camping in Antarctica among expedition groups due to the presence of a relatively flat campsite along Penola Strait.
 Campers dig "snow graves" to sleep in.
 The holes offer protection from the wind.